Tools For Removing Beading From Double Glazed Windows

-If you want to remove the glass from a uPVC frame, you will need the right tools but before this, the beading on the windows must be removed first.
+If you want to remove the glass from a uPVC frame, you will need the right tools to fit the window but before this, the beading on the windows must be removed first.
 This is when a slim but rigid lead knife can be used to pry off the beading without damaging the glass or the window frame.

 Keep reading below for a more detailed step-by-step guide on how to remove beading.